 - Signs of dementia in a person not suffering from it

 Warning Signs of Financial Abuse

 - Changes in spending behavior – for example, frequent withdrawals from a bank account

 - New credit cards, mortgage contracts, or deeds

 - Theft or loss of personal property

 Any of these symptoms warrant an investigation.
-Anyone who suspects nursing home abuse should remove the resident from the situation immediately and work on verifying his or her story.
+Anyone who suspects nursing home abuse or lack of appropriate medical care should remove the resident from the situation immediately and work on verifying his or her story.